apache/dubbo-website/content/en/blog/news/dubbo-32-release.md

 ---
-title: "Advanced cloud native - Dubbo 3.2 officially released"
+title: "Advancing Cloud Native - Dubbo 3.2 Official Release"
-linkTitle: "Advanced cloud native - Dubbo 3.2 officially released"
+linkTitle: "Advancing Cloud Native - Dubbo 3.2 Official Release"
 date: 2023-04-15
+tags: ["News"]
 description: >
-  We are very happy to announce that Dubbo 3.2 has been officially released!
-This version brings many new features and improvements, which is also an important attempt of Dubbo in the face of cloud nativeization.
+  We are very pleased to announce that Dubbo 3.2 is officially released!
+This version brings many new features and improvements, marking an important attempt by Dubbo in the face of cloud-native transformation.
 ---

-## Background introduction
+## Background Introduction

-Apache Dubbo is an RPC service development framework, which is used to solve service governance and communication problems under the microservice architecture.
-It officially provides multi-language SDK implementations such as Java and Golang.
-The microservices developed using Dubbo are natively capable of remote address discovery and communication with each other.
-Using the rich service governance features provided by Dubbo, service governance demands such as service discovery, load balancing, and traffic scheduling can be realized.
-Dubbo is designed to be highly scalable, and users can easily implement various custom logics for traffic interception and location selection.
+Apache Dubbo is an RPC service development framework designed to solve service governance and communication issues in microservice architectures, with official SDK implementations in Java, Golang, and other languages.
+Microservices developed with Dubbo possess inherent capabilities for remote address discovery and communication, leveraging Dubbo's rich service governance features to fulfill service governance needs such as service discovery, load balancing, and traffic management.
+Dubbo is designed to be highly extensible, allowing users to easily implement various custom logic for traffic interception and location selection.

-## Rest protocol support
+## Rest Protocol Support

 ### 1. Why Rest?

-With the popularization of mobile Internet, more and more applications need to be integrated with different systems.
-And these systems may use different communication protocols, which requires the application program to be able to flexibly adapt to various protocols.
-The Rest protocol is a very flexible protocol that communicates using HTTP and can be integrated with almost any system.
+With the proliferation of mobile internet, more applications require integration with diverse systems.
+These systems may use different communication protocols, necessitating flexibility in application protocol adaptation.
+The Rest protocol is a very flexible protocol that communicates via HTTP, enabling integration with almost any system.

-In the past, RPC frameworks typically communicated using a binary protocol, which was very efficient but not flexible enough.
-In contrast, the Rest protocol uses HTTP for communication, which is more convenient to integrate with other systems, and also easier to integrate with modern web and mobile applications.
+In the past, RPC frameworks typically used binary protocols for communication, which were efficient but not flexible enough.
+In contrast, the Rest protocol facilitates easier integration with other systems, making it more compatible with modern web and mobile applications.

-Besides flexibility, the Rest protocol is also readable and easy to use.
-Using the Rest protocol, developers can test and debug services using common HTTP tools such as cURL or Postman, without the need for specific tools.
-Also, since the REST protocol uses standard HTTP methods such as GET, POST, PUT, and DELETE, it becomes easier for developers to understand and use the service.
+In addition to flexibility, the Rest protocol is also readable and easy to use.
+Developers can test and debug services with universal HTTP tools (such as cURL or Postman) without requiring specific tools.
+Furthermore, standard HTTP methods (such as GET, POST, PUT, and DELETE) make it easier for developers to understand and use services.

 ### 2. How To?

-In previous Dubbo versions, Rest protocol support was also provided, but there were the following problems:
+In previous versions of Dubbo, Rest protocol support was provided but had the following issues:

-- Only supports JAX-RS annotation fields, which is more complex than the more widely adopted Spring Web annotations
+- Only supported JAX-RS annotation domain, which is more complex compared to the more widely adopted Spring Web annotations.

-- It needs to rely on many external components, such as Resteasy, tomcat, jetty, etc., to work normally, which greatly increases the cost of use.
+- Required reliance on numerous external components, such as Resteasy, Tomcat, Jetty, etc., to function properly, significantly increasing usage costs.

-Therefore, in Dubbo version 3.2, we introduced the support of Spring Web annotation domain and the native support of Rest protocol without relying on any external components.
+Thus, in Dubbo 3.2, we introduced support for Spring Web annotations and native Rest protocol support without the need for any external components.

-The most intuitive difference is that if you upgrade to Dubbo 3.2, services published through Spring Web can also be published directly through Dubbo.
-All you need to do is change the @Controller annotation to @DubboService annotation.
+The most intuitive difference is that if you upgrade to Dubbo 3.2, services published through Spring Web can also be directly published via Dubbo.
+All you need to do is change the @Controller annotation to @DubboService.

-In addition, for users who originally used Spring Boot or Spring Cloud as a service split, they can also migrate smoothly to Dubbo based on this function, and obtain the powerful capabilities of Dubbo at a very low cost.
+Additionally, users who previously utilized Spring Boot or Spring Cloud for service division can smoothly migrate to Dubbo based on this feature, gaining Dubbo's powerful capabilities at a minimal cost.

 ### 3. What's next?

-In the future, Dubbo will continue to improve.
-In addition to the existing features, we will also add the following new features to better meet the needs:
+Dubbo will continue to improve.
+In addition to existing features, we will introduce the following new features to better meet demands:

 1. Native support for HTTP/2 and HTTP/3 protocols.
-This means that you can use Dubbo to communicate with other systems more easily without worrying about protocol compatibility.
+This means you can more conveniently use Dubbo to communicate with other systems without worrying about protocol compatibility issues.

-2. Referring to Spring Web annotations, Dubbo natively provides support for Web annotations, so that users can get the same experience as using Spring Web without relying on Spring Web.
+2. Inspired by Spring Web annotations, Dubbo natively provides Web annotation support, allowing users to obtain the same experience as using Spring Web without relying on it.

-3. Support zero transformation of existing services and publish them with the Rest protocol.
-This feature allows you to manage your services more flexibly without making any changes to existing services.
-You can publish your services through the Rest protocol, so that your services can be used by other systems more easily.
+3. Support for releasing existing services over the Rest protocol with zero modifications.
+This feature allows you to manage your services more flexibly without altering existing services.

-## Observable system
+## Observability System

-Under the microservice architecture, the business system is composed of more and more services, and the services call each other.
-The ensuing problem is how to quickly locate the fault and solve it in time.
-In order to solve this problem, we need more tools and techniques to ensure the reliability of the whole system.
-One of the solutions is to use logging and analytics so that you can better track how your application is doing, find potential problems and fix them in a timely manner.
-In addition, using visual monitoring tools can help us better understand the status of the entire system, so as to better predict and solve problems.
-Finally, we can also use automated testing to ensure the quality of each service, as well as the stability and reliability of the entire system, so as to better meet customer needs.
+In a microservice architecture, business systems consist of increasingly numerous services calling each other, leading to challenges in quickly locating and resolving faults.
+To address this, we need more tools and technologies to ensure the reliability of the entire system.
+One solution is to utilize logging and analysis for better tracking of application performance, identifying potential problems, and resolving them in a timely manner.
+Additionally, visual monitoring tools can help us understand the overall system status better, making it easier to predict and solve problems.
+Finally, we can employ automated testing to ensure the quality of each service and the stability and reliability of the entire system, better meeting customer needs.

-A complete observable system should include the following functions:
+A complete observability system should encompass the following functionalities:

-- Metrics indicator monitoring, used to collect and analyze various indicator data, including system performance, resource consumption, etc. Through indicator monitoring, users can keep abreast of the operation of the system, find abnormalities and take corresponding measures.
+- Metrics monitoring to collect and analyze various metrics data, including system performance and resource consumption.
+Through metrics monitoring, users can promptly learn about the system's operation status and address anomalies as needed.

-- Tracing Distributed tracing, used to trace the call links between various services in the system, to help users discover and locate potential performance problems, bottlenecks, etc. Through distributed tracing, users can deeply understand the operation process of the system, identify possible problems and make effective optimization and adjustment.
+- Tracing for distributed tracking of the invocation chains between services, helping users identify and locate potential performance issues and bottlenecks.
+Distributed tracing allows users to gain in-depth insights into the system's operational processes to identify possible issues and optimize them effectively.

-- Logging log management, used to record various events and operations in the system, including error logs, access logs, transaction logs, etc. Through log management, users can learn about the running status of the system, fault information, etc., and help users quickly locate problems and handle them accordingly.
+- Logging for managing various events and operations occurring within the system, including error logs, access logs, transaction logs, etc. Through log management, users can understand system operation, fault information, etc., helping them quickly locate and address issues.

-To sum up, the above three functions can not only help users quickly locate faults, improve system reliability and stability, but also help users deeply understand the operation and performance of the system, and provide users with comprehensive monitoring and protection.
+In summary, these three functionalities not only help users quickly pinpoint faults, improving system reliability and stability but also provide in-depth insights into system operation and performance, offering comprehensive monitoring and assurance.

-In Dubbo version 3.2, we mainly enhanced Metrics and Tracing.
+In Dubbo 3.2, we primarily enhanced Metrics and Tracing aspects.

 ### 1. Metrics

-In terms of metrics, we use Micrometer to greatly increase the buried points of indicators, including but not limited to core service indicators such as QPS, RT, total number of calls, number of successes, number of failures, and failure reason statistics.
-In order to better monitor the running status of services, Dubbo also provides monitoring of the status of core components, such as the number of thread pools, service health status, etc. In addition, Dubbo also supports the standard Prometheus Pull and Push modes, and provides several official native Grafana panels to achieve production-oriented Metrics all-weather observation.
+On the Metrics front, we significantly increased the metrics endpoints using Micrometer, including but not limited to QPS, RT, total calls, successful counts, failure counts, and failure reason statistics for core service metrics.
+To better monitor service operational status, Dubbo also provides monitoring of core component statuses, such as thread pool counts and service health statuses.
+Furthermore, Dubbo supports standard Prometheus Pull and Push modes and offers several official native Grafana panels for production-level Metrics 24/7 monitoring.

 ![img](/imgs/blog/32-release/Untitled.png)

 ![Untitled](/imgs/blog/32-release/Untitled%201.png)

-For all users, only need to upgrade to Dubbo 3.2 version and add dubbo-spring-boot-observability-starter dependency to get Metrics capability.
-After the application starts, relevant indicators will be exposed under the metrics command of Dubbo QoS, which can be obtained locally through `http://127.0.0.1:22222/metrics`.
-In addition, for users who use Spring Actuator, Dubbo will also expose these data by default.
+For all users, simply upgrading to Dubbo 3.2 and adding the dubbo-spring-boot-observability-starter dependency will provide Metrics capabilities.
+After the application starts, relevant metrics will be exposed under the Dubbo QoS metrics command, and can be accessed locally via `http://127.0.0.1:22222/metrics`.
+Additionally, for users utilizing Spring Actuator, Dubbo will also expose this data by default.

-### Tracing
+### 2. Tracing

-In terms of Tracing, we also implemented tracking of buried points during request runtime based on Micrometer.
-We implement this function natively through the Filter interceptor.
-We support exporting trace data to some mainstream implementations, such as Zipkin, Skywalking, Jaeger, etc. In this way, the analysis and visual display of the full link tracking data can be realized.
+In terms of Tracing, we also realized request runtime tracing based on Micrometer.
+We implemented this functionality via the Filter interceptor natively.
+We support exporting tracing data to mainstream implementations like Zipkin, Skywalking, Jaeger, etc. This enables analysis and visual display of end-to-end tracing data.

 ![Untitled](/imgs/blog/32-release/Untitled%202.png)

-### Logging
+### 3. Logging

-In addition, for Logging, Dubbo has introduced an error code mechanism since version 3.1, realizing full coverage of WARN and ERROR level logs.
-In abnormal scenarios, it supports quick indexing of official website resolution documents.
+Furthermore, regarding Logging, Dubbo introduced an error code mechanism starting from version 3.1, achieving complete coverage of WARN and ERROR level logs.
+In abnormal scenarios, it supports fast indexing to official documentation for solutions.

-## Native Image native support
+## Native Image Support

-In terms of Native Image, Dubbo will officially support Native Image based on GraalVM starting from 3.2.
-Starting from Dubbo3.0, Dubbo has already explored some Native Image support, but the ease of use and support are not ideal.
-From 3.2 Starting from version 1, Dubbo will simplify the way users access Native Image.
-It can be mainly divided into three aspects:
+In the aspect of Native Image, Dubbo will officially support Native Images based on GraalVM starting from version 3.2.
+Since Dubbo 3.0, there has been some exploration into Native Image support; however, usability and support levels were not ideal.
+From version 3.2 onwards, Dubbo will simplify user access to Native Image.
+This can be divided into three main areas:

-1. Compile plugin configuration upgrade: from the original native-image-maven-plugin to dubbo-maven-plugin +native-maven-plugin, which distinguishes the native image configuration officially provided by Graalvm from the native image configuration required by Dubbo, simplifying The native image configuration that users need to care about
+1. Plugin configuration upgrade: The previous `native-image-maven-plugin` is replaced with `dubbo-maven-plugin + native-maven-plugin`, distinguishing GraalVM's native image configurations from Dubbo's requirements, simplifying the native image configurations users need to focus on.

 ```xml
 <plugin>
 	<groupId>org.graalvm.nativeimage</groupId>